funkstyr/base/apps/docs/src/content/docs/journal/2025/06_june.md

 - ~~Need to figure out why any new ui pkg doesn't import to web app~~
   - `@base/posthog` causes vite import error
     - needed to export as `*.tsx` not `*.ts`
+- Having to deal with env variables at build time is kind of annoying
+  - will probably add `tanstack/start` and SSR in the dynamic env vars

 ---